Going from strength to strength, Last Hounds' new single 'Bubbles' shows off the Brummie band's unique brand of crossover punk at its best.

 Mitch’s knowledge of music and experience of working in different genres had a huge influence on the sounds we were able to craft.
 He helped us combine influences into a track that is still recognisably Last Hounds, but has so many more layers, textures and feelings.

-‘Bubbles’ came out last month.
+‘Bubbles’ dropped last month.
 What’s the response been like?

 Honestly, mind blowing!
 Fans new and old have gone nuts for it.
 We’ve had support from Kerrang! and it featured in their K!
 Chart on release week, as well as getting a spin on Jack Saunders’ ‘Future Artists’ show on BBC Radio 1.
 We even had a shout out from Fat Mike’s Punk Rock Museum when we dropped the track!